ikarius6/jacky/README.md

 - **Charging / discharging** — notices when the power cable is plugged in or unplugged
 - **Battery full** — celebrates when the battery reaches 100%
 - **User returned** — welcomes you back after 5+ minutes of inactivity

+### Operation Modes

+Jacky can adapt to your current activity using different operation modes:
+- **Silent Mode** — Mutes all TTS voice output and sound effects.
+Speech bubbles will still appear, but Jacky will be completely quiet.
+- **Gamer Mode** — Puts Jacky in the background (behind other windows), disables window pushing, suspends background routines, and mutes him so he doesn't interfere with your gameplay.
+- **Music Mode** — Detects when you are listening to media (Spotify, Apple Music, YouTube) and reacts to the music with dance animations and track comments.

 ### Multi-instance & Peer Interactions